toggenation/gmail-email-send/README.md

 On the Google Cloud Console you need to:

-1. Create a project and enable the Gmail Api
+1. Create a project
+2. Enable the Gmail Api
 2. Create an Oauth consent screen
 3. Create some Oauth Credentials.
-To use the default CakePHP dev server add `http://localhost:8765/gmail/code` as the redirectUrl
+4. Add a redirectUrl for the default CakePHP dev server of `http://localhost:8765/gmail/code` as the redirectUrl
 4. Download the client_secrets*.json credentials file

 Install CakePHP 5.x+